How back reaction, hydrogen transport, and capillarity control the performance of hydrogen release from liquid organic carriers: Reaction--diffusion model in the pellet

 where $m$ is the effective reaction order with respect to hydrogen, $C_{H_2}^{\sat}$ is the saturation concentration of $H_2$ in the LOHC mixture and $\gamma$ is the equilibrium constant of hydrogenation (both taken at atmospheric pressure) given by

 where $\DoH^{\eq}(P_a)$ is the equilibrium degree of hydrogenation at fixed working temperature and atmospheric pressure $P_a$.
-In principle, the rate constants $k_{\uparrow,\downarrow}$ depend in a real system on the local degree of hydrogenation.
-However, in this simplified setup, we consider effective average rates independent of the mixture composition.
 We recall that since hydrogenation is in reality a multistep reaction, its effective reaction order can be different from unity.

 We consider a spherical pellet of radius $R$ and assume that all distributions are spherically symmetric, i.e. depend only on the spherical coordinate $\bar{r}$.
 The hydrogen production rate of the pellet can be determined by integrating the flux of LOHC-bound hydrogen entering the pellet over its surface: